Adi-Wasserman/elk-stack-azure/README.md

-Project Elk consists of building out a cloud network for a web appliction and setting up an ELK stack server to monitor its network traffic.
-A deployed and configured ELK stack includes the beats (data collection tools) Filebeat and Metricbeat.
+Project Elk consists of building out a cloud network for a web appliction and setting up an ELK stack server to monitor network traffic.
+A deployed and configured ELK stack includes Filebeat and Metricbeat (data collection tools).

 Initially created a virtual network, deployed a jump box and installed Docker to spin up an Ansible container.
-Utilizing an ansible playbook provisioned a DVWA web application onto two VMs.
+Utilizing an ansible playbook, provisioned a DVWA web application onto two VMs.

-Virtual networks, virtual machines, network security groups, load balancer
+Cloud network included virtual networks, virtual machines, network security groups, and load balancers.

-Monitoring to detect whatever you want: Log in attempts, file changes, etc/password changes, sensitive changes to files, adding new users, anything unusual on the system, when somebody opens files, changes to cron tabs
+ELK monitoring to detect: Log in attempts, file changes, etc/password changes, sensitive changes to files, adding new users, anything unusual on the system, when somebody opens files, changes to cron tabs
 ______________________________________________

 Description of the Topology: